jehartzog/galaxy-autoscale/README.md

 ### Alternative to running as Meteor package

 While working out how to do this, I started with a [standalone scrip](https://github.com/jehartzog/galaxy-phantomjs-autoscale) that can be run on Node.
-I set up a t2.nano AWS EC2 instance, set it up with cron, and it works just fine.
-If you want to keep this odd browser scraping script out of your webserver, than you can set it up that way.
+I set up a nano AWS EC2 instance, set the script to run with cron, and it works just fine.
+If you want to keep this browser scraping script out of your webserver, than you can set it up that way.

 After running the script on a Galaxy compact container with zero connections, CPU went to about 90% (0.4 ECU) and memory up by ~90MB for the 30 seconds this was running, so it does cause a brief impact on your webserver.
 On the other hand, if you are auto-scaling then you should always have some extra capacity, right? :D